mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/redis-package/index.md

         ```

 # Outcome
-  You have just successfully installed your first service from the Universe repository and verified it is running!
+  You have just successfully installed your first service from the Catalog repository and verified it is running!

 # Deep Dive
-  [Universe](https://github.com/mesosphere/universe) is a package repository made available for DC/OS Clusters.
+  [Catalog](https://github.com/mesosphere/universe) is a package repository made available for DC/OS Clusters.
   It enables you to easily install services such as Apache Spark or Apache Cassandra in your cluster without having to deal with manual configuration.
-Universe packages are developed and maintained by many different contributors.
+Catalog packages are developed and maintained by many different contributors.

   There are currently two categories of packages:
   1. Curated packages that have undergone testing and certification.